-Hundreds and sometimes thousands of people every year are affected by cyclones around Australia.
+Hundreds and sometimes thousands of people every year are affected by floods around Australia.
 A large number of these are children who may have suffered major disruption, losses, or lived through frightening experiences.
-Many other children have been affected indirectly, through hearing about the cyclone or knowing someone who has lost their home.
+Many other children have been affected indirectly, through hearing about the floods or knowing someone who has lost their home.
 These can all be challenging experiences for children.
-This information sheet will outline some strategies you can use to help children recover from a cyclone.
+This information sheet will outline some strategies you can use to help children recover from a flood.

-Impact of trauma on children
+Impact of disasters on children

-Children cope with trauma in different ways, just as adults do, and there is no one 'standard' pattern of reaction to the stress of traumatic experiences.
+Children cope with distressing situations such as disasters in different ways, just as adults do.
+There is no one 'standard' pattern of reactions that we should expect children to follow.
 However, children are not always able to describe and express their emotions in the same direct way that adults do and therefore often do not show the same reactions to stress as adults.
-It is therefore particularly important to look out for changes in children's behaviour that suggest they are unsettled or distressed, such as:
+It is important to look out for changes in children's behaviour that suggest they are unsettled or distressed, such as:

-- changes in their play, drawing, dreams or spontaneous conversations

-- regressive behaviour children behaving younger than they normally do

-- talking constantly about the bushfires

-- nightmares

-- anxiety about sleeping alone

-- · trouble getting to sleep

-- irritability or anger

-- tantrums

-- · eating less/more or fussy eating

-- tummy or other aches

-- withdrawing

-- wanting to stay close to a parent

-- problems concentrating at school
+- changes in their play, drawing, dreams or spontaneous conversations - regressive behaviour children behaving younger than they normally do - talking constantly about the floods - anxiety about sleeping alone, trouble getting to sleep, or having nightmares - irritability or anger - tantrums - eating less/more, fussy eating, tummy or other aches - withdrawing from others or wanting to stay close to a parent - problems concentrating at school.

-Children are usually very resilient and for most children these reactions will gradually reduce over time with the support of families.
+Children are usually resilient and for most children these reactions will gradually reduce over time with the support of families.